kirillzx/Agent-based-modeling/Infection spread/README.md

+ABM of epidemic spread
-# This research devoted to modeling the epidemic spread.
+This research devoted to modeling the epidemic spread.
 In this model agents have one status of four possbile: susceptible, infected, healthy, recovered.
 The author's model name is SIHR-model.